geovedi/book-notes/2022/bittersweet.notes.md

   - The conference includes unique events, such as a salon on melancholia and fado music performances.
   - Lisbon, known for saudade, the Portuguese expression of melancholic longing, is an ideal location for such a conference.
   - Tim, one of the attendees, believes in embracing "comfortable sadness" and emphasizes the European perspective on melancholy.
-- Susan's Workshop: Embracing Vulnerability
+- Susan David's Workshop: Embracing Vulnerability
-  - Susan leads a signature workshop that is considered highly valuable.
+  - Ms. David leads a signature workshop that is considered highly valuable.
   - The workshop involves personal reflection, including writing "I am" statements about one's self-conceptions that hold them back.
   - Attendees share their statements and reflect on the emotions they evoke, realizing their common struggles.
   - Participants empathize with each other's struggles, fostering a sense of connection and understanding.